SargeyWargey/Homoothya/Story/Drafts/Chapter_03.md

 "We should move higher."
 That was my uncle.
 "Into the mountains.
 Make it harder for them to follow."

 "Winter is coming."
 An aunt's voice, worried.
 "The high country will be too cold.
-And we haven't finished gathering enough."
+And we haven't finished gathering enough.
+We're already low on meat."

+"How low?"
+My father's voice was sharp.

+"Two days, maybe three if we're careful.
+We'll need to hunt soon."

+"Can't hunt if we're running," someone said.

-"Better cold than dead."
+"Better cold and hungry than dead."

 My mother's voice cut through, sharp.
 "Don't say that in front of the children."